FreeDSx/LDAP/docs/Client/Controls.md

 $asn1 = Asn1::sequence(Asn1::integer(7));

 # Construct the control, add the ASN.1 structure as the value (third argument)
-# The second argument is a bool that specifies whether or not the control is critical
+# The second argument is a boolean that specifies whether or not the control is critical
 # The value will get properly encoded when it is sent
 $control = Controls::create('1.2.840.113556.1.4.801', true, $asn1);
 ```